 One student remarked, “LVCCE was an eye-opening experience for me.
 It gave me a real feel for what opportunities are out there, anything from a full-time job to a part-time internship.
 It allowed me to meet with potential employers and build essential interviewing skills…Within 2-3 weeks, I was in contact with about a half dozen employers…I landed several phone interviews and two in-person interviews…I would call the whole thing a success because it really helped prepare me for the future.
 I would definitely recommend all students to go…It is just an added bonus that you get to work on your interviewing skills, and who knows, maybe you will land a position.”

 Over the years, LVCCE has adapted and changed its structure and methods to better target the needs of students and match employers to those needs.
-This past year has been yet another testament to this growth as a consortium with utilizing targeted employer marketing aimed at reaching industries, locations, and positions after which most LVAIC students are seeking.LVAIC Aids the Under-Resourced Student » « LVAIC Featured in Report for Teagle Foundation
+This past year has been yet another testament to this growth as a consortium with utilizing targeted employer marketing aimed at reaching industries, locations, and positions after which most LVAIC students are seeking.LVAIC Colleagues Explore Enrollment Leadership and the Under-Served Student » « LVAIC Featured in Report for Teagle Foundation